duke24k/self-driving-car-nd/p3/README.md

 To augment the data sat, I did
 - convert color space to YUV
 - random darken
+- vertical shift only (with udacity data)
-- vertical shift and/or horizontal shift
+- vertiacal and horizontal shift (with recovery data. manupulating more data with small data.)
 - horizontal flipping
 - crop